Utilities

 qi diff --baseline=original.nii --input=calculated.nii --noise=0.01

 The command returns the dimensionless noise factor on stdout, which is read by the test suite.
-Note, to make useage clearer, unlike most other QUIT commands all input is specified as arguments.
+Note, to make usage clearer, unlike most other QUIT commands all input is specified as arguments.

 Important Options